Public Storage: Theft, insurance and damages

+Denial of insurance claims after theft

-Many Public Storage customers have filed complaints with the Better Business Bureau regarding insurance policies sold by Public Storage representatives, after experiencing burglaries of their storage units then having their insurance claims denied.
+Many Public Storage customers have filed complaints regarding insurance policies sold by Public Storage representatives, after experiencing burglaries of their storage units and having their insurance claims denied.
 Investigative journalists from TV news stations in California, Kansas, and Washington have reported on difficulties consumers had when filing insurance claims for burglaries with Willis and The New Hampshire Insurance Company, which are affiliated with Public Storage.
 For example, claims have been denied because the storage unit had an intact lock; affiliated insurance companies cited insufficient evidence of forced entry, though burglars often replace the unit's lock in an attempt to conceal the burglary.
 Insurance commissioners in two states have criticized the practices of insurance companies affiliated with Public Storage.
-An ongoing class action lawsuit alleges Public Storage misleads consumers into thinking that insurance premiums are charged at cost, whereas a substantial amount of those premiums are retained as profits by Public Storage.
-Sales of these insurance policies do have a high profit, but generate less than five percent of the company's total revenue.
+A class action lawsuit alleged Public Storage misleads consumers into thinking that insurance premiums are charged at cost, whereas a substantial amount of those premiums are retained as profits by Public Storage; the lawsuit was settled in 2016 for $5 million.

-Financials

-Public Storage is a "self-administered, self-managed" real estate investment trust (REIT).
-A REIT is an organization that primarily purchases and operates real estate investments and returns at least 90 percent of its incomes to investors.
-It combines the capital of a large number of investors for real estate projects.
-As of 2008, Public Storage was the largest of four publicly traded self-storage REITs.
-As of 2013, it had a profit margin of 50 percent, the third-highest in the S&P 500.
-Public Storage has risen 17% annually, including dividends over the past 20 years (as of Q1 2016).
-This is a growth rate which is double the S&P 500.

-More than 90 percent of Public Storage's revenues are from its self-storage operations; it also provides insurance, packing products, and has a 44 percent interest in PS Business Parks.
-In 1984, PS Reinsurance was formed to sell insurance for a storage unit's contents.
-In 1995, PS Orangeco was created as a subsidiary, selling boxes, packaging, truck rentals, and other moving supplies.

-Ronald L. Havner, Jr., then-CEO of Public Storage, earned $10.5 million in 2017.
+Employee compensation

+In 2013, the company was criticized for offering most employees salaries of $9 to $10 per hour, despite record profits.

+Price gouging

+In 2019, the company was fined $140,000 for price gouging after it raised prices by over 10% after the October 2017 Northern California wildfires.